 Do you ever wonder what you should eat for pre-season?
-Today we are honored to have a guest post on eating healthy, by Alana Mears.
-She has tons of experience working with youth and adult athletes.
+I’m honored to have a guest post on eating healthy, by Fitness Trainer Alana Mears.
+She is experienced in working with youth and adult athletes.
 She is also a fitness nut and trainer.
-I remember one time she was having me go through a workout and she said “okay 10 more seconds, 10, 9, 8 – now remember to keep your core tight and make sure you are breathing 7, 6 and get your back straight and stay focused… 5, 4, 3, 2 and 1.
-I mean 10 seconds to her was really 20 seconds.
-I didn’t like that, but hey she helped me get stronger.
-Alana has such a heart for helping people be more healthy and I am happy to share her post below.
-Enjoy!
+I remember one time she was having me go through a workout.
+She said “okay 10 more seconds, 10, 9, 8 – now remember to keep your core tight and make sure you are breathing – 7, 6 – and get your back straight and stay focused… 5, 4, 3, 2 and 1.”
+I mean, 10 seconds to her was really 30 seconds for me.
+I didn’t like that, but she helped me get stronger.
+Alana has such a heart for helping people be more healthy and I am happy to share her post below. *As an Amazon Affiliate, I may earn a small commission from your purchases.

 Blueberries – YUM!
 Blueberries are an essential ingredient in my house – they are one of the strongest antioxidant fruits out there, help with disease and aging [a big one for us girls!], help with reducing belly fat and more.